federicotdn/verb/README.md

 ### Verb Log

 When you send a request or receive a response, some information is logged in the `*Verb Log*` buffer.
 You can use this log to get some more details on any errors that might have happened and other internal stuff.
 You can disable logging by setting the `verb-enable-log` variable to `nil`.
+While reading the log, you can press <kbd>q</kbd> to go back to the previous buffer.

 ## Hooks, Variables, Functions